-3.2.
-Specifics of primitive implementations
+B. Specifics of primitive implementations

-The implementations for the cryptographic primitives included in our library are based on the reference source codes (in the case of hash functions) and on the opensource BLOC library [8] (in the case of block ciphers).
-For the moment, it was not in our focus to make platform dependent optimizations for these implementations.
+The implementations for the cryptographic primitives included in our library are based on the reference source codes (in the case of hash functions) and on the opensource BLOC library [14] (in the case of block ciphers).
+For the moment, it was not in our focus to make platform dependent optimizations for these implementations as the main goal was to provide baseline results for a platform independent cryptographic library.
 Mostly we had to adapt code due to specific compiler needs (e.g. some compilers cannot handle 64-bit variables).
 For SHA2 and SHA3 we only implemented their 256 bit block versions while for Blake2 we used the Blake2s implementation, which is optimised for 8 to 32-bit platforms, with the same digest size of 256 bit.
-For block ciphers, we used AES with 128-bit key, the bit-sliced implementation with 32 slices of Katan32, Present for both 80 and 128-bit keys and Speck with 128-bit block and key.
+For block ciphers, we used AES with 128bit key, the bit-sliced implementation with 32 slices of Katan32, Present for both 80 and 128-bit keys and Speck with 128-bit block and key.